seeinglogic/ariadne/tutorial/README.md

 Starting in the upper left and going clockwise you'll see the following UI elements/controls:

-- Function searc bar
+- Function search bar
-- Graph title
+- Title of current graph
 - Websocket connection status
 - Graph control buttons
 - Metadata sidebar